-Trane's relationship with The Cooperative Purchasing Network (TCPN) offers school districts an opportunity to purchase world-class equipment and services, while taking advantage of the collective purchasing power of TCPN members as an alternative to the standard purchasing process.
-Lowering the cost of operating schools and providing greater efficiencies and consistency in purchasing.
-Read the brochure
+Trane's relationship with U.S. Communities™ offers school districts an alternative method to purchase world-class equipment and services.
+By taking advantage of the cooperative purchasing power of up to 90,000 public agencies, you are able to access the best overall supplier of government pricing, lowering the cost of operating schools while providing greater efficiencies and consistency in purchasing.

 Installing energy efficient school systems is only half of the challenge.
 Making sure that students, teachers and staff are actively engaged in using energy responsibly is a critical component of any school efficiency approach.

 Learn more about Trane programs to involve students and staff in school energy efficiency.

 Trane has found that implementing upgrades to achieve performance improvements typically yields the following energy savings: